|

 Lower Mid Range: The Travelodge Sydney Airport is great value for money and perfect for a short stay.
 This Sydney hotel is very popular with guests and has an airport shuttle service.

 Upper Mid Range: Novotel at Brighton-le-Sands This hotel has a great location just across the road from the beach on Botany Bay and is only a 10-minute drive from the airport.
-It’s a pretty spot with a great selection of restaurants and cafes on the doorstep.
-Try “Thai on the Beach” for a delicious Asian meal.
-Stroll around Botany Bay and watch planes taking off at Sydney International Airport from the beach.
-If you walk in the opposite direction you can watch kiteboarders in action on the bay.
+It’s a pretty spot and the bayside location is perfect for families with young children.
+Stroll around Botany Bay and watch planes taking off at Sydney Airport or walk in the opposite direction and watch kiteboarders in action on the bay.

 Luxury: Branksome Hotel & Residences get exceptional reviews for its luxury rooms, service and location right near the airport.